status-im/nimbus-site/about/architect.md

 ### Nimbus Portal Client

-An absence of true light clients presents a major issue in web3 because it contributes toward various centralizing tendencies on Ethereum.
-When users cannot validate on-chain data themselves (due to the technical or resource overheads of running their own validating node) they fall back on RPC nodes operated by centralized entities.
+An absence of true light clients presents a major issue in web3 because it contributes toward various centralising tendencies on Ethereum.
+When users cannot validate on-chain data themselves (due to the technical or resource overheads of running their own validating node) they fall back on RPC nodes operated by centralised entities.

-While convenient, this approach requires users to trust the data returned and represents a pale imitation of the true revolutionary promise of decentralized blockchain technology.
+While convenient, this approach requires users to trust the data returned and represents a pale imitation of the true revolutionary promise of decentralised blockchain technology.

 Nimbus Porta Client, our light client implementation known as “Fluffy”, is among a few promising efforts to develop an Ethereum light client.
-Its development is part of a cross-team Ethereum Foundation initiative called Portal Network that seeks to realize the light client vision.
+Its development is part of a cross-team Ethereum Foundation initiative called Portal Network that seeks to realise the light client vision.

 Alongside Nimbus Portal, Nimbus has developed a Light Web Proxy that can run in the background of applications, providing on-chain data directly to wallet apps and Ethereum-native operating systems, among other use cases.

-Ultimately, light clients will provide greater security to users, reveal new blockchain use cases, and enable the Ethereum ecosystem to reduce its dependency on centralized entities that represent single points of failure or capture.
+Ultimately, light clients will provide greater security to users, reveal new blockchain use cases, and enable the Ethereum ecosystem to reduce its dependency on centralised entities that represent single points of failure or capture.

 [See the docs](https://github.com/status-im/nimbus-eth2)